materiaraiding/materiaraiding-old/tea.md

 ### Numbers

-Once Living Liquid drops, players will ne numbered from 1-8 (signified by the number of dots above their head).
+Once Living Liquid drops, players will be numbered from 1-8 (signified by the number of dots above their head).

 Your number indicates the order in which **Cruise Chaser** (CC) will attack you.